 WDI defines First Contact Resolution as the number of customer enquiries that are not resolved by the first contact at the utility, resulting in the enquiry being escalated to an alternate contact at the utility, typically a senior staff member.
 This includes all customer enquiries that are made to a Customer Service Representative whether by phone, letter, e-mail or in person.
 WDI considers the ability to address customer enquiries quickly and accurately to be an essential component of customer satisfaction.
-For 2018 WDI received over 15,500 enquiries from customers and 99.98% were successfully resolved during first contact.
-In other words, 2 customer calls went to a senior staff member.
+For 2019 WDI received 17,612 enquiries from customers and 99.95% were successfully resolved during first contact.
+In other words, 8 customer calls went to a senior staff member.
 WDI expects this trend to continue into the future.